Part Two: With Eyes to See

 Before I could thank him, the man and his bonnie dog turned up the pathway and meandered out the garden gate.
 He whistled lowly as they walked, eventually out of my sight.
 The whistling echoed through the trees.
 A few moments later I was met with a stilled world again.

 She listens to my voice to know what she should do...
 She knows who her master is.

-As I contemplated the man's words, goose bumps covered my arms.
+As I contemplated the man's words, goosebumps covered my arms.
 I realized he was talking about me.
 I was exactly like Lady.
-Young, inexperience and in need of guidance and direction.
+Young, inexperienced, and in need of guidance and direction.

 A lot of people have different views about religion, yet there is something about faith that translates universally.
 We come to have faith in something because we choose to believe it.
 Since my early childhood, I believed in God and had developed a closeness to him so my faith was based on the biblical version of "the substance of things hoped for, the evidence of things not seen."
 Yet, through all my current troubles and worries, I had forgotten that I had a choice in what I believed, especially about myself.
 I needed to look at myself through a different pair of eyes.